yancanmao/yancanmao.github.io/_pages/about.md

 About me
 ======

-I am currently a Ph.D. candidate at the School of Computing, National University of Singapore, supervised by [Prof. Richard T.B.
-Ma](https://www.comp.nus.edu.sg/~hebs/).
+I am currently a Ph.D. candidate at the School of Computing, National University of Singapore, supervised by [Prof. Richard T. B. Ma](https://richard-ma.netlify.app/).

 <!-- My research interests are in hardware accelerator, FPGAs, heterogeneous computing, graph processing and database systems. -->
 My research interests are distributed stream processing and configurations management.
 I am currently working on Apache Flink to implement my research proposals.